-Parents and the community are very welcome to become involved in the life of St James'.
-They can become members of the P&F committee and help to make decisions about the running of the school, or take a less formal approach in help out in the canteen, library, gardening, classrooms or sporting activities and excursions.
-Everyone is made to feel welcome and their contribution is appreciated at St James'.
+Parents and the community are very involved in the life of St James'.
+They can become members of the Parents and Friends committee and help to make decisions about the running of the school or take a less formal approach and help out in the canteen, library, gardening, classrooms or sporting activities and excursions.

-Students of St James' Primary School, Muswellbrook, are encouraged to continue their Catholic education by attending St Joseph's High School, Aberdeen.
+Students of St James' Primary School, Muswellbrook are encouraged to continue their Catholic education for Years 7 to 12 by attending St Joseph's High School, Aberdeen.